In This Article

 Maintaining your own infrastructure requires a lot of time, effort, and expertise, and in many cases, it works out to be more expensive.
 Most popular cloud providers invest heavily in security innovation, which isn’t surprising given that information security is an integral part of their business model.
 Using a popular cloud provider will guarantee that security updates are installed as soon as they are available and that they are compliant with the most relevant data privacy regulations.
 Of course, you must still take responsibility for correctly configuring any cloud storage containers, restricting access permissions, keeping track of who has access to your sensitive data, and so on.

-If you’d like to see how the Lepide Data Security Platform can help schools protect against threats to data security and maintain compliance, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help schools protect against threats to data security and maintain compliance, schedule a demo with one of our engineers.

 Danny Murphy